 The North Carolina Business Committee for Education (NCBCE) works to make the critical connection between North Carolina Employers and the NC education systems through Work-Based Learning.

 Work-based learning directly addresses North Carolina’s growing need for skilled workers by providing students and job seekers with opportunities to engage in career awareness, career exploration, and career experiences.
 These activities connect classroom learning with real-world learning ensuring North Carolinians are better prepared for the jobs of today and tomorrow.

-Help to provide Work-Based Learning opportunities for students across North Carolina.
+Help to provide work-based learning opportunities for students

 Through our many initiatives we help students gain knowledge and experience in various industries.

 Help businesses and the NC school system engage